 Blessed are the pure in heart, for they will see God.
 (Mat 5:8)

 Again, the heart of the matter is the heart!
-The real blessed person is the one with a purified heart.
+The real blessed person is the one who is pure in heart.
 He is the only kind with an exciting thrilling future ahead of him in eternity!
 Again, one must be pure in heart to see God.
 That is why Lazarus, the beggar, who was surely dirty and probably stinky too, went to Abraham’s bosom after his death, instead of fiery torment like the rich man in Luke 16:19-31.
 He was qualified to enter God’s kingdom on the basis of his purified heart.
-The same is true with the dying thief, who got forgiven and entered Paradise (Lk.
-23:42,43).
-Paul was another example of a pure heart:
+The same is true with the dying thief, who got forgiven and entered Paradise (Lk 23:42,43).
+Paul was another example of pure in heart:

 The goal of this command is love, which comes from a pure heart and a good conscience and a sincere faith.
 Some have wandered away from these and turned to meaningless talk.
 (1 Tim 1:5,6)

-Far from being the worst of sinners, as labeled by the eternal security teachers, the real Paul had a pure heart, good conscience and sincere faith.
-While Paul was spiritually guarded, resisted the devil and kept himself pure others wandered away from a pure heart.
-To wander away from a pure heart is to wander away from eternal life!
-That means eternal security or perseverance of the saints is a lie from the devil.
-You must die with a pure heart to escape hell and enter God’s Paradise kingdom after death.
-Many have lost their blessed pure in heart status and you can too!
-So, if you are a Christian hold on to what you have (Rev. 3:11).
+Far from being the worst of sinners, as labeled by the eternal security teachers, the real Paul was pure in heart, had a good conscience and sincere faith.
+While Paul was spiritually guarded, resisted the devil and kept himself pure others wandered away from being pure in heart.
+To wander away from being pure in heart is to wander away from eternal life!
+That means eternal security (or perseverance of the saints) is a lie from the devil.